jcraane/personal-blog-hugo/content/post/intellij_replace_regex.md

 - IntelliJ

 categories: [ IntelliJ ]
-URL: "/2014/02/08/intellij_structural/"
+URL: "/2020/16/12/intellij_replace_regex/"
 ---
 IntelliJ (and all JetBrains ideas) support the ability to find and replace text using regular expressions.
 Regular expressions in this context can be very powerful.
-When you do not use regular expressions enough, it may take some time to come up with a correct regex, often looking at the [docs](https://www.jetbrains.com/help/idea/tutorial-finding-and-replacing-text-using-regular-expressions.html) or example to find out how they work.
+When you do not use regular expressions enough, it may take some time to come up with a correct regex, often looking at the [docs](https://www.jetbrains.com/help/idea/tutorial-finding-and-replacing-text-using-regular-expressions.html) or examples to find out how they work.

 find/replace regex (and also regular find/replace) works particulary well when lots of replacements need to be made.

 This post gives some examples to show the possibilties using regex with find and replace.
 Use these as-is or as inspiration to create your own.
 Every example comes with a short description of its usage.

-###Turning a date string into an object
+### Turning a date string into an object

 Consider the following code: